DataDog/integrations-core/docs/developer/tutorials/snmp/profiles.md

     "description": "A single container/'containee' relationship."
   },
 ```

-Sometimes indexes could be replaced by another mib symbol that is more human friendly - we might prefer to see the interface name vs its numerical table index.
-This can be achieved using metric_tag_aliases
+Indexes can be replaced by another MIB symbol that is more human friendly.
+You might prefer to see the interface name versus its numerical table index.
+This can be achieved using `metric_tag_aliases`.

 ### Add unit tests